stas967/Main/README.md

                 if targetPlayer and targetPlayer.Character and targetPlayer.Character:FindFirstChild("HumanoidRootPart") then local targetPosition = targetPlayer.Character.HumanoidRootPart.Position
                     smoothAim(targetPosition)

-                    -- Auto-shoot if enabled and the player is aiming at a target if autoShootEnabled and targetPlayer.Character:FindFirstChild("Head") then
-                        local ray = Ray.new(Mouse.Hit.p, (targetPosition - Mouse.Hit.p).unit * 500)
-                        local hitPart, hitPosition = game:GetService("Workspace"):FindPartOnRay(ray, LocalPlayer.Character)
-                        if hitPart and hitPart.Parent == targetPlayer.Character then
-                            -- Trigger auto-shoot logic (assuming a Remote or function for shooting) -- Example:
-                            ReplicatedStorage:WaitForChild("ShootRemote"):FireServer()
-                        end
-                    end
                 end
             else
                 -- If the player is Innocent, turn off the aimbot